Social Media Policy

 - Cite and link to sources whenever possible.

 - Regularly monitor official social media sites.
-Remove posts and/or comments that are inappropriate, offensive in nature, violate policies or that create a threatening environment.
+Remove posts and comments that are inappropriate, offensive in nature, violate policies or that create a threatening environment.

 - Be prepared to accept and respond to comments.
 Social media is, by design, a conversation and not a one-way broadcast.

 - Have a comment response plan.
-Both positive and negative comments require a response from the organization in a timely manner.
+Both positive and negative comments require a response from the organization promptly.
 Who will respond to these comments?
 What is your unit's acceptable time frame?

 - Engage in the conversation.
-Respond to questions or inquiries in a timely manner.
+Respond to questions or inquiries promptly.

 - Be a valued member of the social media community.
 If you join a social network, make sure you are contributing valuable insights and posting quality content regularly.